bhavanarasamsetti/edlearn-churn-analysis/README.md

 The goal of this project is to build a complete data analytics workflow using:

+- **SQL** (- Wrote SQL queries to validate churn calculations, revenue totals, and customer counts using joins and aggregations)
 - **Excel** (data cleaning, column creation, pivot checks)
 - **Power BI** (interactive dashboards & business insights)
 - **DAX** (basic calculations)